jmatth/genki2anki/README.md

 ```
-usage: genki2anki.py [-h] genki_dir output_file
+usage: genki2anki.py [-h] [--filter-kanji {y,n}] genki_dir output_file

 positional arguments:
   genki_dir             Path to the extracted GENKI Vocab apk contents.
   output_file           Desired path to output apkg file.
-THIS WILL BE OVERWRITTEN IF
+THIS WILL BE
-               IT EXISTS!
+                        OVERWRITTEN IF IT EXISTS!

 optional arguments:
   -h, --help            show this help message and exit
+  --filter-kanji {y,n}  Attempt to filter out kanji images that contain only
+                        kana.
+Default value is y.
+See README for more
+                        information.
 ```